benthingz/benthingz/README.md

 ## Hi there 👋
 For my personal and educational use

-Hoping to learn a and master the basics of coding (any languange)
+Hoping to learn and master the basics of coding (any languange)

 Aspiring mechanical engineer
 <!--